shirleyChou/Blog/content/post/week1-2-andrew-ng-machine-learning.md

 * **Semi-supervised Learning**

 #### Linear Regression with one variable
 Also call Univariate linear regression.

 Housing price data example used earlier:
 ![](https://github.com/shirleyChou/my-blog/blob/master/static/content/post/images/andrew-ng-ml/week1-2/house-prices.JPG?raw=true)

-The hypothesis for linear regression learning algorithm is:
+And the hypothesis for linear regression learning algorithm is:
 ![](https://github.com/shirleyChou/my-blog/blob/master/static/content/post/images/andrew-ng-ml/week1-2/hypothesis.JPG?raw=true)

+So the idea is to choose theta_0, the_1 so that hypothesis h is close to y for our training examples(x, y).